ADA-GWU/guidedresearchproject-tmehtiyev2019/app/order_management_microservice/README.md

 Refer to the API documentation for detailed information on request/response payloads and usage.

-## Access the API documentation at Swager UI
+## Access the API documentation at Swagger UI
 https://order_management-1-w1405204.deta.app/docs

 ## Access the Postman API Test Collection: